UK Visa Processing Times - How Quickly Will You Receive A Decision?

-Once you have submitted an application to the Home Office it is helpful to know when to expect a decision, and what you may be able to do if no decision is received within a reasonable time.
+Once you have submitted a visa application to the Home Office, it is helpful to know when to expect a decision, and what you may be able to do if no decision is received within a reasonable time.
+In this post we look at UK visa processing times, including the Home Office customer service standards, delays in UK visa processing times and the approach of the courts to visa processing times.

 Straight forward applications from outside the UK: